-Fellows will provide their student interns with opportunities to develop learning outcomes needed in today's employment market and to build their professional portfolios.
+Fellows in the Industry Stream will provide their student interns with opportunities to develop learning outcomes needed in today's employment market and to build their professional portfolios.
 Fellows will meet regularly with their student interns throughout the fellowship period.